James Buchanan: Political views

 Buchanan was often considered by anti-slavery northerners a "doughface", a northerner with pro-southern principles.
+Buchanan's sympathies for the Southern states went beyond political expediency for his path to the White House.
+He identified with cultural and social values that he found reflected in the honor code and lifestyle of the planter class and with which he increasingly came into contact in his retirement community beginning in 1834.
 Shortly after his election, he said that the "great object" of his administration was "to arrest, if possible, the agitation of the Slavery question in the North and to destroy sectional parties".
 Although Buchanan was personally opposed to slavery, he believed that the abolitionists were preventing the solution to the slavery problem.
 He stated, "Before [the abolitionists] commenced this agitation, a very large and growing party existed in several of the slave states in favor of the gradual abolition of slavery; and now not a voice is heard there in support of such a measure.
 The abolitionists have postponed the emancipation of the slaves in three or four states for at least half a century."
 In deference to the intentions of the typical slaveholder, he was willing to provide the benefit of the doubt.
 In his third annual message to Congress, the president claimed that the slaves were "treated with kindness and humanity. ...
 Both the philanthropy and the self-interest of the master have combined to produce this humane result."